GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 Implements Genetic algorithm with chromosome creation using random nodes from each zone, sorting them according to their fitness values, performing crossovers and mutations and finally giving the chromosome with the best fitness value obtained within a specified number of generations.

 ### Step 4: Result Visualization
 Displays a graph illustrating the campus layout, existing infrastructure, proposed sites, and the selected optimal locations for hospitals.
-An html file can also be generated to visualize the results on the world map.

 ## Running the Code
 To run the code follow the following steps: